Ed Castillo: Later life

-Castillo is currently the director of the Native American studies program at Sonoma State University.
+Castillo was the director of the Native American studies program at Sonoma State University.
 He has worked on numerous books, usually dealing with the history of California Native American tribes.
 The majority of his scholarly works focus on the impact of Spanish colonization on Native Americans in the 17th and 18th centuries.
 He shocked the mission studies world by publishing an oral history by Lorenzo Asisara given in 1878 which explained how the Indians at Santa Cruz murdered the missionary Andres Quintana in retaliation for whippings the friar had given with a barb-tipped whip, and then set the girls free for a night of sex.
 He coauthored Indians, Franciscans, and Spanish Colonization: The Impact of the Mission System on California Indians with Robert H. Jackson.